syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/OLAP-Getting-Started.md

 * Syncfusion.EJ.Export
 * Syncfusion.EJ.Pivot
 * Syncfusion.EJ.MVC

-N> If any version of SQL Server Analysis Service (SSAS) or Microsoft ADOMD.NET utility is installed, then the location of Microsoft.AnalysisServices.AdomdClient library is [system drive:\Program Files (x86)\Microsoft.NET\ADOMD.NET].

 The version of Syncfusion libraries based on .NET Framework and MVC version are classified below.
 For example, version is illustrated as,